jessevandevelde/jessevandevelde/README.md

 - 👋 Hi, I’m @jessevandevelde
-- 👀 I’m interested in games
+- 👀 I’m interested in games and I like going to concerts
-- 🌱 I’m currently learning php and blender
+- 🌱 I’m currently learning angular and typescript
-- 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me jonesvandevelde@gmail.com
-- - 😄 Pronouns: he/him
 - ⚡ Fun fact: 2m tall

 <!---